 While attending Harper Creek High School, Grace was very active within her community.
 She participated in Varsity Tennis, Student Council, Volleyball, Basketball, Marching Band, Golf, and Link Crew, while also making her dual enrollment classes through Kellogg Community College a priority.
 She volunteered at Kambly Living Center, the Youth Volleyball Program, and the Youth Basketball Program.
 After graduating, Grace plans on attending Kellogg Community College in Battle Creek before transferring to Western Michigan University in Kalamazoo.

-Callahan Gothberg, son of Dustin and Mariah Cook
+Callahan Gothberg, daughter of Dustin and Mariah Cook

 Hayley Corbridge, daughter of Erick and Laura Corbridge